It’s Cataract Awareness Month

 When the time arrives and the decision has been made to have cataract surgery, Florida Eye offers its patients many options, depending on lifestyle, desired outcomes and the wants and needs of each patient.

-In the last year, since it was introduced, Florida Eye added the first and only extended depth of focus lenses for people with cataracts – Symfony® Intraocular Lenses – to its list of options.
+In the two years since it was introduced, the Symfony remains the only extended depth of focus lens available and has proven itself with many happy patients enjoying their newly acquired vision.
 Barry Schechter, M.D. is Florida Eye Microsurgical Institute’s Director of Cornea & Cataract Services, Glaucoma, & External Disease & Comprehensive Ophthalmology.
-Dr. Schechter said he has been having excellent results with the Symfony lens implant, which allows for great distance, intermediate and close vision with better color vision than traditional multifocal lens implants and almost no glare and haloes.
+Dr. Schechter said he continues to have excellent results with the Symfony lens implant, which allows for great distance, intermediate and close vision with better color vision than traditional multifocal lens implants and almost no glare and haloes.

 “The Symfony lens has been a welcome option for my patients leading active lifestyles who have had issues focusing on objects at near distances because of presbyopia (people have lost the ability to focus on objects up close and often require glasses to perform near visual tasks) as well as for my patients with astigmatism,” said Dr. Schechter.
 (Astigmatism is when the cornea is misshapen, which causes blurry or distorted vision.)